SebastianByDesign/Bueno_Carrera_Campbell_Ghalehpardaz_Teves_Hack-A-Thon/README.md

 # ThermoSecurity by HouseCom

-One Paragraph of project description goes here
+ThermoSecurity is a device designed to be the ultimate tool on your house appliances integration for security and ambience.
+Have your setting for cameras, lights, temperature and humidity of your house at your fingertips.

 ## Getting Started

-Download the file and run the index.html on a http server.
+Download the file and run the index.html on an http server.
 See Deployment and Installing for more details.

 ### Installing